WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 A trap occurs if:
 * any of the accessed bytes lies outside the target memory
-* the destination offset is outside the target memory
+* the destination offset is greater than the length of the target memory

 Filling takes place bytewise from lower addresses toward higher addresses.
 A trap resulting from an access outside the target memory